sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 ```

 In this topology, We pick two VMs (MACsec support) that act as the MACsec participants of the DUT.
 These two pairs of MACsec participant belong to different MACsec connectivity association(CA).

-In the current, we use the vSONiC as the neighbor devices.
-But in the future, we plan to support a larger scale topology (T2) and neighbor devices will be cEOS.

 ## Instruction to run MACsec test